MeatMan122/game/public/Phase-System.md

 - Disable fog of war
 - Minimize UI
 - Enable/Begin combat
-- On unit death, check unit’s surviving on both teams
+- On unit death, check unit's surviving on both teams
-- If no unit’s surviving on one team
+- If no unit's surviving on one team
   - Do damage
   - Assess survival
     - If losing player has health remaining